augustodevjs/countdown-js/README.md

 <hr>

-### 📚 Sobre
+### 📚 About

-Simulando um lançamento usando Javascript.
+Simulating a launch using JavaScript.

 ---

-### 💼 Tecnologias utilizadas
+### 💼 Tecnologies used
-Para o desenvolvimento deste projeto utilizei as seguintes tecnologias:
+For this project, I used the following tecnologies:

 - HTML;
 - CSS;